 The best design hotels in the world work in harmony with nature and the Santani ethos personifies this.
 Throughout the year our proximity to nature, while restorative, may also come with some minor disturbances.
 Frogs harmonise within the paddy fields but are not dangerous, neither are the beetles we see in and around the rooms at certain times of year.
 Flies, moths and cicadas flutter about especially when they see the light and we do share our high elevation haven with some mosquitoes although relatively few.
 Nets are provided in every Ambalama for your sleeping comfort.

 Here in our idyllic jungle setting, snakes play a vital ecological role in that pest control.
 Even though many types of snakes found in Sri Lanka are largely harmless and do not attack unless threatened, we understand this is a genuine concern to our guests.
 For this reason, paths at Santani are well lit.

 In ancient times, anyone seeking inner peace could take refuge in the Buddhist meditation caves which still exist within this sacred, mountainous landscape.
 They would remain untouched by the outside world until such time as they wished to emerge.

 We do not live in those times.
 However at Santani, we endeavour to offer the possibility to reach that level of silence and peace if you wish.
-Except for our media room with 15-seat theatre and Internet-equipped computer facilities, all of our shared spaces are Wi-Fi free by design and we ask that you respect this digital-free downtime when you dine and spa with us.
-Wi-Fi is available upon request in your Ambalama, our private accommodations.
+Except for our media room with 15-seat theatre, all of our shared spaces are Wi-Fi free by design and we ask that you respect this digital-free downtime when you dine and spa with us.
+Wi-Fi is available upon request in your rooms.